neverfap-deluxe/nfd-api/ARTICLES.md

 - The problem with NoFap
 - The **futility** of the NoFap reddit forumns
 - NoFap needs a serious overhaul
+- The key thing to understand about practice.
+It's not so much about whether you're aware of what you're learning, because often for the first few weeks, this can be oblivious to us.
+What it's truly about is commiting our brain to the motiosn of practice, which provides physical changes which isn't oblivious in a real sense.

+Simply by engaging in these positive activities, we change the brain.

+The game here is to change the brain, one step at a time.
+Each step we make changes our brain.
+Gradually over time, it will all make sense.

+The question is, are you willing to commit?

 __WRITING__
 - Creating Your First NeverFap Schedule